Glory Film Co.

 Glory Film Co. was established to produce the cinema film 'The Troop' which had a Royal Premiere at BAFTA in the presence of The Princess Royal.
 Shot in 35mm CinemaScope the film features The King's Troop, Royal Horse Artillery and has a narrative introduction by Oscar-winning actor John Mills (Ryan's Daughter).

-The Troop film

-The Troop was produced and directed by Marcus Dillistone.
-Associate producer was former Troop Captain Paul-Anthony Viollet, and the cinematographer was Oscar-nominee Alex Thomson BSC.
-The soundtrack was composed by Julian Scott (composer) and performed by The Royal Philharmonic Orchestra.
-The film was sponsored by Panavision, FujiFilm, and Technicolor.

-A request from Buckingham Palace led to a 35mm film copy of 'The Troop' being supplied to Her Majesty Queen Elizabeth II to view at Sandringham over Christmas 1999.

 Cinema Projects

 Following its involvement in The Troop, FujiFilm commissioned Glory Film Co. to make a series of films to demonstrate its new motion picture filmstocks.
 For these projects Glory employed leading cinematographers: Oscar-winners Jack Cardiff OBE, BSC, ASC, (The African Queen) and Ronnie Taylor BSC (Gandhi) together with Phedon Papamichael ASC (Walk the Line), John de Borman BSC (The Full Monty), Sue Gibson BSC (Spooks), Thierry Arbogast AFC (The Fifth Element), Ron Stanett CSC (Evel Knievel) and Tony Pierce-Roberts BSC (A Room With a View).
 The films were shot at Pinewood (LightsII) and Shepperton studios (Lights II, Return of The Shadow), with locations including Hastings in East Sussex (The Glow).
 'Lights II' (2005) featured the last cinema performance of John Mills (at age 96).
-He played a tramp and was photographed by cinematographer Jack Cardiff, himself 90 years old.

-Sir John Mills

-Glory Film Co. subsequently produced a 'slate' of films including 'Sir John Mills' Moving Memories' a television co-production for BBC/Carlton.
-The film was shown as part of the BBC Christmas schedule.